Telltale-Modding-Group/DDS-D3DTX-Converter/README.md

 - Cube Array Textures

 ## Notes and Limitations
 1. This is primarily aimed for PC-platform games.
-In the future we may add Android/iOS support, but it's **not guaranteed**.
-More information can be found in the wiki.
+Other platforms are supported in the [beta branch](https://github.com/iMrShadow/DDS-D3DTX-Converter/tree/beta) of this project, but it is not stable enough.
-2. If you want support on other legacy titles, please open an issue.
+2. Other legacy Telltale titles are supported in the [beta branch](https://github.com/iMrShadow/DDS-D3DTX-Converter/tree/beta), but decrypting is not finished yet.
 3. Older games do not support some texture layouts such as volumemaps or cubemaps.
 Please be cautious.
 4. Linux/MacOS are not supported even with Wine due to DirectXTexNet's mixed mode assembly.
+In the [beta branch](https://github.com/iMrShadow/DDS-D3DTX-Converter/tree/beta) the library is changed to [Hexa.NET.DirectXTex](https://github.com/HexaEngine/Hexa.NET.DirectXTex) which supports Linux and MacOS natively.

 ## Developers